kilon/EphDoc/introduction/introduction.pier.md

 ###2\.
 Using Ephestos

-Using Ephestos can happen in two way, one is passing python syntax directly to Blender and another is using Pharo syntax that is converted to python and passed to Blender
+Ephestos can be used in two ways, one is passing python syntax directly to Blender and another is using Pharo syntax that is converted to python and passed to Blender to be executed\.